 Addition:

-3.101 Adaptor – portable accessory constructed as an integral unit incorporating one plug part and one or more socket-outlet parts, with or without integrated additional functions, allowing the connection of one or more plugs to a socket-outlet, both the socket-outlet and the plugs belonging to the same national system.
+3.101 Adaptor — Portable accessory constructed as an integral unit incorporating one plug part and one or more socket-outlet parts, with or without integrated additional functions, allowing the connection of one or more plugs to a socket-outlet, both the socket-outlet and the plugs belonging to the same national system.

 NOTE — Examples of national systems are listed in IEC TR 60083.

-3.102 Fused Adaptor - Adaptor incorporating a replaceable fuse link in one or more current- carrying poles.
+3.102 Fused Adaptor — Adaptor incorporating a replaceable fuse link in one or more current carrying poles.

 NOTE — Fuses of fused adaptors are not intended to protect appliances or parts of them against overload.